 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Children with neuroblastoma may experience the following symptoms or signs.
 Sometimes, children with neuroblastoma do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your child’s doctor.

 Many symptoms of neuroblastoma are caused by pressure from the tumor or bone pain if the cancer has spread to the bones.
 Pain may cause the child to limp, refuse to walk, or become unable to walk.
 Other symptoms include: